michaelvl/knative-katas/brokers-and-triggers.md

 ```

+Create the source:

 ```console
 kubectl apply -f deploy/container-source-broker.yaml
 ```

+Next we create a service which are intended to receive events:

 ```console
 kubectl apply -f deploy/simple-service.yaml
 ```

-The source will emit an event every 5 seconds, however, if we observe logs from
+The source will emit an event every 5 seconds, however (try using `kubectl logs
+-f` on the `event-emitter-deployment-xxx` POD), if we observe logs from the
-the `simple` service, we do not yet see any events:
+`simple` service, we do not yet see any events:

 ```console
 stern "simple-.*" -c user-container